-Sex should be a way to release stress and tension, not a source of it.
+Ideally, sex should be a way to release stress and tension—it shouldn’t be a source of it.

-Men who suffer the worst of these sex-related symptoms often resort to avoiding sexual encounters altogether.
-But by completely stopping intercourse, these sufferers can wind up feeling depressed, alone, and too shy to seek out help to deal with their condition.
+Men who suffer the worst of these sex-related symptoms sometimes resort to avoiding sexual encounters altogether.
+However, by completely avoiding sex and intimacy, these sufferers can wind up feeling depressed and alone, and they may be too embarrassed to seek out professional help.

 That is no way to live.

 If you feel this way, you're not alone.
 Many men experience things like this at some point in their lives.

 Fortunately, there is hope.
 Sexual performance anxiety (SPA) is something that can be overcome.